DarrenPaulWright/type-enforcer/docs/method.md

 <a name="method.date"></a>

 ### method.date([options]) ⇒ <code>function</code>
-Builds a method for getting/setting a date or momentjs instance
+Builds a method for getting/setting a date

 **Kind**: static method of [<code>method</code>](#method)
 **Extends**: [<code>any</code>](#method.any)